Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Voxel-Based Ray Tracing of Dynamic Line Sets

-A common pattern for generating 3D acceleration structures is to sort all fragments based on the morton encoded voxel coordinate, which is used in the context of line rendering in e.g. \cite{kanzler2018, mcgraw2020}.
-However, even the fastest sorting algorithm comes with a notable overhead. \textit{OneSweep}, a state of the art radix sort algorithm, sorts \(n\) fragments using \(5n\) memory operations, given 32-bit keys \cite{adinets2022onesweep}.
-While many methods rely on sorting algorithms, we note that within each voxel the order of fragments is undefined, opening the door for more efficient algorithms.
-Instead of sorting, our method extends the Linearized Layered Fragment Buffer \cite{knowles2012efficient} into the voxel domain and uses only two voxelization passes to construct the A-Buffer using only \(2n\) memory operations, giving it a strong theoretical advantage.
-Furthermore, because we use a two pass voxelization scheme, it allows us to further accelerate A-Buffer creation by selectively constructing per-voxel fragment lists, based on the \textit{culling pyramid}.
-This will significantly improve performance when rendering (semi-)opaque line sets.
+Next, we create a ray-tracing acceleration structure by storing all fragments, i.e. capsule-voxel intersections, in \textit{per-voxel fragment lists}, where each entry records the intersecting line segment index.

-To construct the A-Buffer, a parallel prefix-sum is computed over the \textit{per-voxel primitive count} buffer (see Section \ref{method:voxelization}) for all voxels marked visible in the \textit{culling pyramid} (see Section \ref{method:culling}), which results in a \textit{per-voxel memory offset} for all camera-visible voxels.
-Using these memory offsets, a secondary voxelization pass is used to directly write each line segment index to the correct location in the A-Buffer.
-This completes the second pass of the Linearized Layered Fragment Buffer method \cite{knowles2012efficient}.
-Since we only consider polylines that do not branch nor loop, primitive index \(i\) is used to refer to the line segment from vertex \(\mathbf{v_i}\) to vertex \(\mathbf{v_{i+1}}\), reducing the number of indices that are written to the A-Buffer by half.
+A common strategy for generating per-voxel fragment lists is to sort all fragments based on the Morton-encoded voxel coordinates.
+This \textit{voxelize-sort-scan} strategy is used in the context of line rendering by, e.g., Kanzler et al. \cite{kanzler2018} and McGraw \cite{mcgraw2020}.
+However, even the fastest sorting algorithm comes with a notable performance overhead.
+OneSweep, a state-of-the-art parallel radix-sort algorithm, sorts \(n\) fragments using \(5n\) memory operations, given 32-bit keys \cite{adinets2022onesweep}.
+While many methods rely on sorting, fragment order within a voxel is inherently undefined, since it depends on the ray that intersects the voxel.
+We can therefore generate the acceleration structure using a more efficient bucket sort algorithm, where we treat each voxel as a bucket.
+Instead of sorting, our method extends the Linearized Layered Fragment Buffer \cite{knowles2012efficient} to the voxel domain.
+This \textit{voxelize-scan-voxelize} strategy uses two voxelization passes, i.e. \(2n\) memory operations, and one scan over all voxels to construct to construct the per-voxel fragment lists.
+Because we use a two-pass voxelization scheme, we can improve performance by accelerating the secondary pass based on the culling pyramid.
+This results in the \textit{voxelize-cull-scan-voxelize} strategy.